At a glance: Use this API to get raw data reports in CSV files.

 +1 = next day at 00:00

-Report fields are not added to the default list of fields so that new fields don't impact your import and ingestion processes.
+Additional report fields are not added to the default list of fields so that new fields don't impact your existing import and ingestion processes.
 Use the

 additional_fields parameter to get non-default fields.